 This is not always possible.
 Sometimes it is possible for the mother to make an application to vary the existing Court Order, but that application to vary the Order will not be listed for a hearing before such a time as the child is due to go to spend time with the Father, even when the application is made on an urgent basis.
 This leaves the mother in a difficult position.
 She will be in Contempt of Court if she does not facilitate the contact provided for in the Order.
 However, having filed a variation application at Court will usually help to protect her position somewhat.
 Furthermore, the Court would not wish for the mother to put the child at risk by complying with an Order of the Court – thus if there is a risk of harm, although she will technically be in breach of the Court’s Order and thus in Contempt, in most cases the Court would not criticise the mother for her actions providing that she has very good reasons, which are child focused and providing she uses her best endeavours to ensure her variation application is listed urgently.

-It is advisable to seek legal advice from a family law solicitor if you find yourself in such circumstances and before breaching the Court Order if at all possible, as every situation is different.
+It is advisable to seek legal advice from a family law or parental disputes solicitor if you find yourself in such circumstances and before breaching the Court Order if at all possible, as every situation is different.